ProjectZeroSlackr/ProjectZeroSlackr-SVN/testing/TimeWalk/ReadMe from Keripo.txt

 For more information, see each zillae's respective links though most of their descriptions can be found here:
 - http://www.ipodlinux.org/Podzillae

+Usage:
+- Launch the different zillae through the "TimeWalk" menu.
+- Remember that none of the zillae are guaranteed to work on your specific iPod model so don't cry "Wolf!" if it doesn't work for you.
+- If it does work for you but you notice I missed a few string edits, contact me so I can correct them to the best of my ability (keep in mind that these were all pre-compiled a long time ago and I cannot recompile the majority of them due to lack of source code).

 Originals: (no particular order)